 What to Bring

 Snacks/Lunch, water, sturdy hiking shoes.
 Dress for the weather.

 About the Property

 The Summit Loop Trail at Smith Rock State Park crosses onto private property owned by the Ranch at the Canyons and conserved by the Deschutes Land Trust.
-Since 2007, the Land Trust has held a land protection agreement with the owners of Ranch of the Canyons that protects 550 acres next to the Park.
+Since 2007, the Land Trust has held a land protection agreement with the owners of Ranch at the Canyons that protects 550 acres next to the State Park.
 The agreement conserves Sherwood Canyon (a side canyon off the Crooked River) that is sandwiched between the Crooked River, Smith Rock State Park, and federal land managed by the Bureau of Land Management.
 The agreement protects scenic views, winter range for deer and elk, and Crooked River frontage.